MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 ### How to determine whether the functionality to protect exclusions is enabled on a Windows device

 You can use a registry key to determine whether the functionality to protect Microsoft Defender Antivirus exclusions is enabled.
+Note that the following procedure describes how to view, but not change, tamper protection status.

 1. On a Windows device open Registry Editor.
 (Read-only mode is fine; you won't be editing the registry key.)